 How to Determine the Best Time to Visit Egypt and Jordan

-For instance, ski season is not often what many consider the best time to visit a beautiful area like the Alps, but it is a peak travel season and the region can be uncomfortably crowded during certain weekends or entire months.
+For instance, ski season is not often what many consider the best time to visit a beautiful area like the Alps.
+It is a peak travel season and the region can be uncomfortably crowded during certain weekends or entire months.

 There are also holidays that allow a lot of people to get away for a week or more.
 For example, Egypt Easter holidays are popular with many as it is the beginning of spring and many school aged children and teens have time off from school.
 This may not be a peak season, but it can be a very busy time for travel to popular destinations.
 However, many holidays are also a time when travel bargains are readily available, and a cruise you plan for February or March might be much less expensive in April, for example.

 At each end of the peak season, just before off-peak (a time of less ideal weather or overall conditions for travel) there are the “shoulders”.
 These can be perfectly fine seasons for travel, with more comfortable weather and less crowding.
-Some opt to avoid traveling at such times, though, because there is a great deal more unpredictability with the weather.
+However, some people prefer not to book a trip during these times of the year because there is a great deal more unpredictability with the weather.

-All of this is why many who are heading to Egypt may wonder about the best time to visit Cairo or the best time to visit Egypt and Jordan.
+All of this is why many who are planning a trip to Egypt may wonder about the best time to visit Cairo or the best time to visit Egypt and Jordan.
 Let’s start first with the weather, then the peak seasons and then those “shoulder” seasons.
 We’ll also consider any holidays that could make it a good time to travel to Egypt.

-Using Weather to Choose the Best Time of Year to visit Egypt and Jordan
+Using Weather to Choose the Best Time of Year for a Trip Egypt and Jordan

-If you ask those familiar with weather in the Middle East and Northern Africa, they would tell you that Autumn and Spring (October through April) offer up the best weather conditions.
-Though Egypt is home to three unique climates (the Mediterranean along the northern coast, the Red Sea to the east and the central climate that includes the area of the Nile and west into the Sahara), the weather is most comfortable beginning around mid-October every year when daytime temperatures vary between 17 and 29 degrees Celsius.
+If you ask those familiar with weather in the Middle East and Northern Africa, they would tell you that October through April is when you can expect the best weather conditions.
+Egypt is home to three unique climates: the Mediterranean along the northern coast, the Red Sea to the east and the central climate that includes the area of the Nile and west into the Sahara.
+Despite the different climates, the weather is most comfortable starting at around mid-October every year when daytime temperatures vary between 17 and 29 degrees Celsius.
 In the months that follow, they range from around 9 to 10 and 19 to 25 degrees Celsius, with the highest amounts of precipitation occurring within those same months.

-Jordan has similar weather in its most popular areas, though night time temperatures generally become quite cool in the desert-like regions.
+Jordan has similar weather in its most popular areas, though night time temperatures generally become quite cool in the desert-like regions, and even in Amman, the country’s capital.
 In fact, in winter weather, some areas of Jordan may experience snow fall and freezing temperatures after dark.
 However, the average temperatures are similar to those of Egypt.
-This makes the best time to visit Egypt and Jordan the Autumn to Spring months of October through April.
+In terms of weather, October to April is the best time to visit Egypt and Jordan.

-Using Peak Seasons as the Best Time to Visit Egypt and Jordan
+Using Peak Seasons as the Best Time for Travel to Egypt and Jordan

 If we are being honest about the best times to visit Egypt and Jordan, the peak seasons of December and January are really fine.
 Though Jordan can be quite wet during this time and temperatures chilly, when you plan to visit both countries, this is the height of predictable and super comfortable weather.

-You can enjoy hiking and walking in even the typically hottest sites such as the Valley of the Kings, Abu Simbel temples and more.
+You can enjoy hiking and walking in even the typically hottest sites such as the Valley of the Kings in Luxor, the Abu Simbel temples near Aswan and more.
 You may see brief rain showers (very seldom) and cooler evening temperatures, but they are still in an incredibly comfortable range, and rarely above 25 degrees Celsius.

-Keep in mind, though, that this is the true peak season in both places and you will not find many popular sites remaining uncrowded.
+Keep in mind, though, that this is the true peak season in both places and you will find that many popular sites may be very crowded.
+This is especially true when it comes to Egyptian sites such as those mentioned above, as well as sites such as Petra in Jordan.
 Plan for morning and late afternoon visits to work around the crowds if possible.

-Using Shoulder Seasons as the Best Time to Visit Egypt and Jordan
+Using Shoulder Seasons as the Best Time to go to Egypt and Jordan

 As an example, people paying a visit to Petra in Jordan during the shoulder seasons can anticipate daytime temperatures as high as 30 degrees Celsius during the late summer and early autumn months.
 However, the early spring conditions are cooler with April’s high temperatures at 28 degrees Celsius.